-Together with mentor Ranga Yogeshwar, the TOP 100 honours the most innovative of Germany's small and medium-sized enterprises.
-The TOP 100 has been established for over 25 years and is:
+Together with mentor Ranga Yogeshwar, the TOP 100 honours the most innovative of Germany’s small and medium-sized enterprises.

 Independent, respected and well-known: More than any other award, the TOP 100 seal of approval has embodied the innovative strength of small and medium-sized enterprises for more than 25 years.
 The scientific analysis attests to the companies' future viability, enabling these top innovators to show their customers and suppliers as well as banks, the media and potential job applicants that they are a reliable partner.